arsy786/workout-mern-app/README.md

     - PATCH /api/workouts/:id - Update a workout by ID
     - DELETE /api/workouts/:id - Delete a workout by ID

-    - POST /api/user/signup - Register a new user
-    - POST /api/user/login - Login a user

-The API requires user authentication with JSON Web Tokens (JWT).
-To authenticate a user, send a `POST` request to `/api/user/login` with a JSON body containing the `email` and `password` fields.
-The server will respond with a JWT, which should be included in subsequent requests to protected endpoints.

 ## Frontend

 The app provides the following features: